RX12874: Winkle

 In 1951, Clarke proposed a yet another system based on the same principles, this time as a way to track aircraft carrying jammers.
 The RAE considered the concept and suggested there were three possible ways it could be used; the first was the three-station concept of Clarke's missile proposal, the second used angular measurements from two widely spaced antennas for simple triangulation, the third used two antennas to find one hyperbola using Clarke's method, and an angular measurement from one of the two stations to intersect with it.

 While the two-angle solution might appear to be the simplest, it suffers from a problem when there is more than one jammer in an area.
 Against a single jammer, the receivers both receive the signal and measure its angle relative to their station.
 When these angles are plotted on a map, they intersect at a single location.
-If there are two jammer aircraft in the area, both stations will produce two angle measurements.
-When these are plotted there will be four intersections; two of these hold aircraft, the other two are "ghosts".
-A third increases this to nine points and six ghosts, and so on.
+If there are two jammer aircraft in the area, both stations will produce two angle measurements, one for each aircraft.
+When these are plotted on the shared map there will be four intersections; two of these hold aircraft, the other two are "ghosts".
+A third aircraft increases this to nine points and six ghosts, and so on.
 The RAF desired a system able to deal with mass raids, so this solution was not appropriate.

 Correlators avoid this problem because they are extremely sensitive to the details of the signal pulses, to the point where pulses received from two different aircraft will not produce an output signal.
 Only when the correlator is fed the signals from the same jammer will a result be returned, thereby removing the ambiguity.
-Using correlation systems as the only measurement system would work, as Clarke originally proposed, but this would require two or three of the expensive correlator systems.
+Using correlation systems as the only measurement system would work, as Clarke originally proposed, but this would require two or three of correlators, which were very expensive.
 Thus, the concept using one angle measurement and one correlation was selected as the best compromise.